Generalised Evasive Subspaces: Abstract

 \section{Abstract}

-We introduce and explore a new concept of scattered subspace with respect to a collection of subspaces sharing a common dimension, most notably partial spreads.
-We show that this concept generalises known notions of subspace scatteredness.
-We establish various upper bounds for the dimension of a scattered subspace with respect to arbitrary partial spreads, obtaining improvements for the Desarguesian ones.
-We also establish existence results for scattered spaces in a non-constructive way, using a graph theory approach.
+We introduce and explore a new concept of evasive subspace with respect to a collection of subspaces sharing a common dimension, most notably partial spreads.
+We show that this concept generalises known notions of subspace scatteredness and evasiveness.
+We establish various upper bounds for the dimension of an evasive subspace with respect to arbitrary partial spreads, obtaining improvements for the Desarguesian ones.
+We also establish existence results for evasive spaces in a non-constructive way, using a graph theory approach.
 The upper and lower bounds we derive have a precise interpretation as bounds for the critical exponent of certain combinatorial geometries.
-Finally, we investigate connections between the notion of scattered space we introduce and the theory of rank-metric codes, obtaining new results on the covering radius and on the existence of minimal vector rank-metric codes.
+Finally, we investigate connections between the notion of evasive space we introduce and the theory of rank-metric codes, obtaining new results on the covering radius and on the existence of minimal vector rank-metric codes.